normbrooks-systems/DROPSpec/README.md

 ## Repository Contents

-- `dropspec-head-interface-draft-0.1.md` — the head interface specification (draft): the core document of the standard
+- `dropspec-head-interface-draft-0_3_3.md` — the head interface specification (draft): the core document of the standard
 - `glossary-press-to-voron.md` — press and inkjet vocabulary for motion-platform people
 - `glossary-voron-to-press.md` — motion-platform vocabulary and culture for print-industry people
+- `deliverables-reference-implementation.md` — Current deliverables needs
+- `grip_files/` — Location of .grip file data, a custom container for g-code and raster image processor files, hence, g+rip.
+- `drawings/` — Locations of the SVG for the reference cartridge.
+- `archive` — Old versions of the spec.

 ## Roadmap